oxidaan/zqloader/README.md

 zqloader samplerate=48000 volume_left=-100 volume_right=-100 z80/zqloader.tap c:\games/rtype.z80
 ```

+Tuning sound
+---
-There is a lot of discussion about what is the best setup for sound.
+There is a lot of discussion about what is the best setup for sound (eg see [here](https://retrocomputing.stackexchange.com/questions/773/loading-zx-spectrum-tape-audio-in-a-post-cassette-world)).
 Sometimes a stereo cable is recommended, sometimes mono.
 When the ZX-Spectrum and the host computer are sharing a common ground, a stereo cable is probably best.
 And when using stereo it is probably best to invert one sound output (left or right) eg with commandline parameters `volume_left=-100 volume_right=100` .
 This is not the default.
 Personally I was using stereo, but without inverting one channel.
 I used a 'composite-video to hdmi hardware box' that was powered through USB from my laptop.
-This way, the ZX Specttum shard ground with the laptop.
+This way, the ZX Spectrum shared ground with the laptop.
 Later I used composite video directly.
 For some reason the ZX-Spectrum did not receive any sound at all - until I switched to a mono cable.
-A good test is to try to play any sound at the host laptop (eg music) (play loud!).
-When all is good the ZX-Spectrum border should flash between red-cyan (after typing `LOAD ""`)
+_A good test is to try to play any sound at the host laptop (eg music) (play loud!).
+When all is good the ZX-Spectrum border should flash between red-cyan (after typing `LOAD ""`)_
 Moral of the story: try stereo/mono cables, try with inverted or not inverted sound channels - until it works.